-Cinq chœurs en vingt minutes was given its premiere performance at the Strasbourg Festival in 1951, under the direction of Louis Martin.
+Cinq chœurs en vingt minutes was given its premiere performance at the Strasbourg Festival in 1951, with the musical forces under the direction of Louis Martin.
 Two years later (October 8, 1953), the work received its Paris premiere by the René Alix Chorus and the Paris Conservatoire Orchestra conducted by André Cluytens.

 Thereafter, it appears that performances of this music have been few, unfortunately.

-The Cinq chœurs, along with Le chant de la nuit (a piece Schmitt also composed in 1951 on commission for the United Nations), would turn out to be the last two secular choral pieces the composer ever wrote.
+The Cinq chœurs, along with Le chant de la nuit (likewise a piece Schmitt composed in 1951, on a United Nations commission), would turn out to be the last two secular choral pieces the composer ever wrote.